jmath1/k8s_terraform_practice/README.md

 - [ ] Use Terraform to secure the Kubernetes cluster so that the SSH ports are only available from within a VPN.
 - [ ] Use Terraform to make the application only reachable from a load balancer.
 - More Objectives TBD

+<h5>Minor Backlog</h5>
+- [ ] Tempate ansible.cfg using terraform so that filenames are not hardcoded in the .cfg file